October 22, 2015 9 Ways to Leverage the Data You Collect From Your Fans

-Even though email marketing is still a majorly successful communication tactic, people are still inundated with emails every day, and marketers still need to find a way to stand out in the crowd.
+Even though email marketing is still a successful communication tactic, pretty much everyone gets more emails every day than they can answer.
+Marketers need to find a way to stand out in the crowd.

-Exclusivity is a great way to not only incentivize your entrants but to also get a little more out of your fans than you previously would have.
+Exclusivity is a great way to incentivize people to share information with you, and to get a little more out of your fans than you previously would have.

-Let’s say you’re a beauty salon and you run a promotion where you ask fans to provide their email address for a chance to win a beauty package, then you include a link that suggests they subscribe to your email list, which one sounds better?
+Let’s say you’re a beauty salon and you run a promotion where you ask fans to provide their email address for a chance to win a beauty package.
+But then you include a link that suggests they subscribe to your email list, which one sounds better?